When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Shared Room (subject to the latest Covid-19 guidelines): You’ll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $145.
-After booking your trip, please request a private room when you fill out your traveler information form and we’ll send a separate invoice for the cost.
+After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Our trip begins in the afternoon of Day 1, when we will take a walking tour of Kamnik and then enjoy a welcome dinner together.
 We suggest that you arrive at Ljubljana-Brnik airport, Slovenia’s main airport (and just a 15 minute drive from Kamnik, where we will be based throughout this trip) in the morning so you have time to settle into our accommodations and meet your group and guide by 3 p.m.
 Our trip concludes on the morning of Day 6.
 If leaving directly after our trip, we recommend departing anytime on Day 6.
 If you’d like to extend your trip, we’d be more than happy to provide suggestions for things to do and see in the city.